Upon arrival at Delhi's international airport, you will be met by a representative and driven to your nearby boutique hotel for the night.

 Explore Amber Fort, including Baradhari Pavilion (photo by Vssun)

 Drive to Siana (about five hours away) following an early breakfast, where you'll check in at your hotel on arrival.
 Siana is a tiny, beautiful village hamlet in the Aravalli hills.
 Later in the afternoon, join your host, Pradeep, and his crew for an evening wildlife safari in search of mammals such as Desert cat, Jungle cat, Asiatic leopard, Striped hyena, Asiatic jackal, and Indian fox.
 Birds you might see include Desert Wheatear, Isabeline Wheatear, Bushchats.
 Common Stonechat, Indian Rock Eagle Owl, Lagger Falcon, and more.
-Return to your boutique hotel, a lovely collection of around a dozen small cottages, your base for the next two nights.
+Return to your cottage, lovely collection of around a dozen small cottages, your base for the next two nights.

 Head out on game drives in search of mammals and bird life